command-line-interface-pages/site.github.io/content/guides.md

 Currently, our toolkit is written in Bash.
 Even so, it doesn't mean that rules above can be violated.
 In other words, we are going to rewrite this toolkit in Go.

+## Choosing language for configs

+When there are several choices available and one of them is writing config in YAML for some tool, prefer this language.
+The benefit is to have IntelliSence in such configs enabled by YAML extension and based on provided remote or local JSON schemas.

+Note that JSON schemas are not context aware.
+It means that they know just what is written inside them and what they are referencing too (other schemas).
+It makes impossible to check URL reachability inside schemas or file/directory existence.
+When such things are required write simple Go validator for your config file.
+But it's allowed to do such checks via Hugo templates too instead of standalone Go programs.